-- 1. A commercialized product incorporating NASA technology or expertise that benefits the public.
-These include products or processes that: - were designed for NASA use, to NASA specifications, and then commercialized; - are developed as a result of a NASA-funded agreement or know-how gained during collaboration with NASA; - are developed through Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) contracts with NASA; - incorporate NASA technology in their manufacturing - receive significant contributions in design or testing from NASA laboratory personnel or facilities; - are successful entrepreneurial endeavors by ex-NASA employees whose technical expertise was developed while employed by the agency; - are commercialized as a result of a NASA patent - are developed using data or software made available by NASA. - .
-NASA's premier annual publication, featuring successfully
+- A commercialized product incorporating NASA technology or expertise that benefits the public.
+These include products or processes that: - were designed for NASA use, to NASA specifications, and then commercialized; - are developed as a result of a NASA-funded agreement or know-how gained during collaboration with NASA; - are developed through Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) contracts with NASA; - incorporate NASA technology in their manufacturing process; - receive significant contributions in design or testing from NASA laboratory personnel or facilities; - are successful entrepreneurial endeavors by ex-NASA employees whose technical expertise was developed while employed by the agency; - are commercialized as a result of a NASA patent license or waiver; - are developed using data or software made available by NASA. - 2.
+NASA's premier annual publication, featuring successfully commercialized NASA technologies.